 Top 10 Rental Business Profit Building Ideas

 1. Deciding to be Profitable.
 I often hear that people think of Profits as “What’s Left Over.”
 I believe that profitability is a decision.
 You can make it implicitly at the end of the year or explicitly upfront in the planning process.
 Clearly, making this decision upfront greatly enhances your chances of increasing your profit margins.
 I believe that Rental Operators should decide to make a 20% Operating Profit.
-After all, the ARA’s Cost of doing Business Report (CDBR) shows that 25% of rental operators are already making a 12-18% operating profit.
+After all, the ARA’s Cost of doing Business Report (CDBR) shows that 25% of equipment rental businesses are already making a 12-18% operating profit.

 |Profit as a % of Revenues||All Companies||Top 25%|

 |Party & Event||4.5||12.1|

 The next step for increasing equipment rental business profitability is to estimate revenue conservatively.
 This should be a number that you are 95% confident of achieving.
 It is very helpful to know the rental revenue forecast for your type off Rental Company in your geographic area.
 The ARA’s Market Monitor provides very helpful and generally highly reliable data.

 Knowing your revenue and profit goal, the final step is to let expenses be “What’s Left Over.”
 For example, if your revenue goal is $1.2 million and your profit goal is 20%, you will need to limit your expenses to $1.0 million:

 The final step is to develop the rental business ideas, strategies, and tactics necessary to reach your revenue goals without exceeding your expense budget.
 The following are some key rental business ideas to increase business profitability, decrease expenses and improve your customers’ experience all of which will help you increase profit margins.